Ines-chihi3/Sports-Celebrity-Classifier/README.md

 # Sports-Celebrity-Classifier

-In this data science and machine learning project, I build a model to classify sports personalities.
+In this data science and machine learning project, I build a model to classify sports celebrity.
 I restrict classification to only 5 people

 * Lionel Messi
 * Malek Jaziri